charlie-tango/hooks/README.md

 debouncedCallback("World"); // Will only log "World" after 500ms
 ```

-The `debouncedCallback` also contains a few methods, that can be useful:
+The `debouncedCallback` also contains a few control methods, that can be useful:

-- `flush`: Call the callback immediately, and cancel the debounce.
+- `flush`: Call the callback immediately, and cancel debouncing.
-- `cancel`: Cancel the debounce, and the callback will never be called.
+- `cancel`: Cancel debouncing, and the callback will never be called.
 - `isPending`: Check if the callback is waiting to be called.

 You can use them like this: